jintell/spring-cloud-function/README.md

 Spring has created a fantastic serverless or cloud function implementation that is cloud provider agnostic for serverless computing.

-You can utilize the [spring.io](https://spring.io/serverless) or you can the sample [github page](https://github.com/spring-cloud/spring-cloud-function/tree/main) to kick off your serverless (FaaS) journey immediately from here.
+You can utilize the [spring.io](https://spring.io/serverless) or you can use the sample [github page](https://github.com/spring-cloud/spring-cloud-function/tree/main) to kick off your serverless (FaaS) journey immediately from there.

 ### Test the Project Locally